-E. Warning and Notification Systems
+E. Warning Systems

 The school district shall maintain a warning system designed to inform students, staff, and visitors of a crisis or emergency.
 This system shall be maintained on a regular basis under the maintenance plan for all school buildings.
-The school district should consider an alternate notification system to address the needs of staff and students with special needs, such as vision or hearing.

-The building administrator shall be responsible for informing students and employees of the warning system and the means by which the system is used to identify a specific crisis or emergency situation.
+It shall be the responsibility of the building administrator to inform students and employees of the warning system and the means by which the system is used to identify a specific crisis or emergency situation.
 Each school's building-specific crisis management plan will include the method and frequency of dissemination of the warning system information to students and employees.